Does Salt Kill Fleas? How Quickly? Are Carpet Powders Better?

 • Brush: Use a broom to brush it deep into the carpet.
 The deeper, the better because fleas like to burrow in as far as they can.

 • Wait: Allow the salt to sit for one or two days.
-It’s recommended to keep your pets out of the room while you wait, but if they do enter the room, don’t allow them to lick it up.
+If possible, we’d recommend you keep your pets out of the room while you wait, but if they do enter the room, don’t allow them to lick it up.
+As mentioned above, salt can be poisonous to dogs and cats at relatively low dosages.

 • Vacuum: After you’ve let the salt sit, thoroughly vacuum all the areas you applied salt.
 Not only will you be vacuuming up salt grains, but you’ll also pick up dead fleas.

-Salt works pretty slowly since it takes time to dehydrate the fleas.
-Expect it to take up to two days in order to work.
+Salt works pretty slowly to kill fleas in carpet since it takes time to dehydrate the fleas.

-Even though this method is faster, it is more difficult to put into practice since the fleas are constantly moving and might be all over the room if the entire area is carpeted.
+• When a flea is trapped inside a mound of salt, it works much faster.
+You can expect the flea to die within an hour.
+Although this method is faster, it’s more difficult to put into practice since the fleas are constantly moving and might be all over the room if the entire area is carpeted.

 Morton Table Salt, Iodized, 25 Pound